What are the aims of this leaflet?

 What is the Pregnancy Prevention Programme?

-- Before starting isotretinoin you must use at least one, and preferably two, forms of adequate contraception for at least one month before starting treatment.
+- Before starting isotretinoin you must use at least one, and preferably two, forms of effective contraception for at least one month before starting treatment.
 It is necessary to discuss general aspects of contraception with your doctor or nurse.

 - You will be given your first prescription for isotretinoin after having a negative pregnancy test at the clinic.